daos-stack/daos/doc/quickstart.md

 To create a pool:

-    orterun -np 1 --ompi-server file:${urifile} dmg create --size=xxG
+    orterun -np 1 --ompi-server file:${urifile} dmg create --size=xxG --nvme=yyG

-This creates a pool distributed across the DAOS servers with a target size on each server of xxGB.
+This creates a pool distributed across the DAOS servers with a target size on each server of xxGB SCM (mandatory option) and yyGB NVMe (optional).
 The UUID allocated to the newly created pool is printed to stdout (referred as \${pooluuid}).

 To destroy a pool: